Bruno02468/MYSTRAN/BUILD.md

 Multiple threads are printing to standard output simultaneously.
 That issue can sometimes happen as a result of running `make` instead of `mingw32-make` on Windows, but it can affect both.
-It's annoying, but harmless.
+It's annoying, but harmless: pass `-Oline` to make (e.g. `make -j13 -Oline`) and output gets fixed.

-However, if you *really* need compiler output to be readable, ensure `make` only runs with one thread by passing the option `-j1`.
-This will make compilation slower, but at least you'll be able to read the output.

-And if it's errors you're looking for, you can build fast with `-j[number]`, and then `-j1` just to see the error again.

 ---